CedricBm/bergamotte-rails-coding-test/README.md

 1 |John | 1 | Bouquets

 5. Use active record methods to achieve the result above.
+**The methods are available in the queries controller and the result is displayed on the /queries/active-record page**

 6. Extend ruby Hash Class to use your own implementation of the [Hash#dig](http://ruby-doc.org/core-2.3.0_preview1/Hash.html#method-i-dig) method without ruby 2.3.
 Make it available in the Rails app.